skfl/andersen-task/README.md

 * Get the income for a certain period
 * Change the book status to be “in stock”.
 This should also close all requests for this book.

+## Task 2
+* Write tests for your existing solution.
+Optionally, add some integration tests.
+* Configure a CI pipeline for your repository.

-### Technical stack: Spring Boot, PostgeSQL, Hibernate, Lombok, Maven
+### Technical stack: Lombok, Maven
 ### This project was created during Andersen java course
 ## Contributors
 * <a href="https://github.com/nikiniki79" style="text-decoration: none;color: white"> Boiko Nikita </a>